ROCm/rocJPEG/samples/jpegDecode/README.md

 # JPEG decode sample

-The jpeg decode sample illustrates decoding a JPEG images using rocJPEG library to get the individual decoded images in one of the supported output format (i.e., unchanged, yuv, y, rgbi).
+The jpeg decode sample illustrates decoding a JPEG images using rocJPEG library to get the individual decoded images in one of the supported output format (i.e., native, yuv, y, rgb, rgb_planar).
 This sample can be configured with a device ID and optionally able to dump the output to a file.

 ## Prerequisites: